Beyond-Diagonal RIS For Enhanced Secrecy and Sensing Gains in Secure ISAC Networks: An Optimization Framework: Introduction

 \subsection{Motivation and Contributions}

 In spite of the above-mentioned research efforts on assessing and optimizing BD-RIS-aided networks, with the objective of improving reliability, sensing, secrecy, or power consumption, it should be noted that no prior analysis on BD-RIS was conducted on secure ISAC networks.
 In such communication systems, sensed targets can act as potential eavesdroppers.
 Therefore, it is crucial to maintain an information-theoretic data confidentiality, e.g., no legitimate data leakage to the targets, in addition to preserving reliability and sensing requirements.
 Motivated by the above, in this work, an enhanced BD-RIS-aided secure ISAC scheme is proposed and analyzed.
 The proposed scheme is applicable to a multi-user multi-target ISAC network, where a fully-connected non-reciprocal BD-RIS is involved to enable signal reflection.
-By proposing an AO- and Riemannian conjugate gradient (RCG)-based optimization framework, the BD-RIS scattering, transmit beamforming, and AN covariance matrices are optimized to maximize the sensing performance, subject to secrecy and transmit power constraints.
-The proposed BD-RIS scheme demonstrates notable gains compared to a D-RIS baseline one in terms of per-target reflected power.
-The main contributions of this paper are summarized as follows: \begin{itemize} \item A BD-RIS-aided secure ISAC network, comprising several downlink legitimate users and malicious targets, is studied and modeled.
-In particular, the main secrecy and sensing metrics are formulated in terms of the key system parameters, such as the BD-RIS scattering matrix, transmit beamforming matrices, and the AN covariance matrix. \item An AO-based optimization framework, based on decomposing the optimization for the (i) BD-RIS scattering matrix and the (ii) transmit signal and AN covariance matrices into two subproblems sequentially solved. \item To tackle the non-convex BD-RIS scattering matrix optimization subproblem, an RCG approach is utilized, which is based on (i) building a Lagrangian from the primal subproblem, (ii) performing a manifold optimization by virtue of gradient descent rules on the Stiefel manifold, and (iii) updating the Lagrangian multipliers.
-To enhance solution quality, an adapted approach is adopted, decomposing the unitary BD-RIS scattering into the product of an initial suboptimal BD-RIS matrix solution and an iteratively optimized unitary matrix.
+An AO-based framework is proposed, based on Riemannian conjugate gradient (RCG) for optimizing the the BD-RIS scattering matrix, whereas transmit beamforming, and AN covariance matrices are optimized via semidefinite relaxation (SDR) to maximize the sensing performance, subject to secrecy and transmit power constraints.
+The proposed BD-RIS scheme demonstrates notable gains compared to a D-RIS baseline one in terms of per-target and sum reflected power.
+The main contributions of this paper are summarized as follows:

+\begin{itemize} \item A BD-RIS-aided secure ISAC network, comprising several downlink legitimate users and malicious targets, is studied and modeled.
+In particular, the main secrecy and sensing metrics are formulated in terms of the key system parameters, such as the BD-RIS scattering matrix, transmit beamforming matrices, and the AN covariance matrix.

+\item An AO-based optimization framework is proposed, based on decomposing the optimization for the (i) BD-RIS scattering matrix and the (ii) transmit signal and AN covariance matrices into two subproblems, sequentially solved.